aandrku/trivia-notes/README.md

     that I dont have much of it left.
     - Linode - This is what I use for my personal website right now.
 You can get a cheap linux server for approximately 5$/month.
-    - **Extra** - I've recently came across Caddy and would love to check it out as a reverse proxy to handle our TLS certificates.
+    - **Extra** - I've recently came across Caddy and would love to check it out as a reverse-proxy to handle our TLS certificates.

 ## Authentication
 - MVP:
-    - Simple email + password authentication (store password hashes + salt)
+    - Simple email + password authentication (store password hashes + salting)
 - Post-MVP
     - Oauth2 + email verification (needs research)
     - Possible 2-factor for email auth, would be fun to learn.